 Prepare a short ~2-3 sentence bio for the end of our article, see examples for a model.

-Photos are a wonderful way to connect your audience to your experience, so think about which ones would go well with your story.
-We recommend a few from during the time of your pregnancy and recovery and a few after / now shots as well as one for your bio.
+Photos are a wonderful way to connect your audience to your experience, so think about which ones would go well with your story, as well as one for your bio.
+We recommend a few from during the time of your pregnancy and recovery and a few after & now shots.
+We can make any image work, but landscape / horizontal photos tend to work best in text layouts.

 We ask you to help us keep the series focused on sharing accreta experiences within a welcoming community.
-Please refrain from including comments that could be perceived as polarizing.
+Please refrain from including comments that could be perceived as polarizing, NAF reserves the right to edit articles once published.

 Our previous authors have found it to be a very rewarding and positive experience to be part of our series.
 Know that we will never publish anything without your final blessing.
 We will support you as you write your article and we’ll create a mock up page for you to review before your article goes live and is linked to the site.